There are two things I’ve not done in a while.

 Ok, so this question I get all the time.

 Do your due diligence.
 Most of the stuff you’re referring to will be one of the publishing sites which use “professional” marketing firms to write copy and then flog something based around hype.
 Just go look for previous marketing they’ve done and then see whether any of it worked out.

 It’s pretty easy to spot.

-If you’re being told that “there is some catastrophic event that is coming on X date and go here to learn how to protect yourself.”
-Or that some “secret” meeting in a dark room with an “un-named man” has just been revealed and riches/catastrophe await.
+If you’re being told that “there is some catastrophic event that is coming on X date and to go here to learn how to protect yourself.”
+Or that some “secret” meeting in a dark room with an “unnamed man” has just been revealed and riches/catastrophe awaits.
 Or some special code designed in a bunker in World War II that has now revealed the most incredible information and you, some unknown dude on the internet, get to find out.

 Because if you did find something that was truly going to make you a billionaire that’s the first thing you’d do, right?